Welcoming and Affirming Environment

 Guiding Questions:

-Do we feel like our teachers care about us as people, not just as students?
-What do our teachers do to make us feel that they care about us as people?
+Do we feel like our teachers care about us as individuals, not just as students?
+What do our teachers do to make us feel that they care about us as individuals?

 Exploring